intel-unesp-mcp/infieri2019-session2/README.md

 [KNL-SERVER]$ make
 ```

 Repeat this sequence of commands (varying the value of X from 1 to 8).
+Pleasse refer to the instructor or a
+teaching assistant you find any difficulty.

 ______